HL7/us-cql-ig/input/pagecontent/use-case-pa.md

     * For example, a Patient context specified in the DTR launch context will be correlated with an sdc-questionnaire-launchContext extension with a name of <code>patient</code> and a type of <code>Patient</code>, and thereby established as the <a href="https://cql.hl7.org/02-authorsguide.html#context">Patient context</a> for the CQL expressions specified in the Questionnaire.
 It would be the responsibility of the DTR application to reconcile such launch contexts.
 * May declare additional parameters through the SDC Launch Context extension.
     * For example, an Encounter context specified in the DTR launch context may be correlated with an `sdc-questionnaire-launchContext` extension with a name of <code>encounter</code> and a type of <code>Encounter</code>, and thereby passed as a named parameter to CQL expressions specified in the Questionnaire.
-    * Additionally, since this ValueSet is extensible, a Coverage context specified in the DTR launch context may be correlated with an `sdc-questionnaire-launchContext` extension with a name of <code>PrimaryCoverage</code> and a type of <code>Coverage</code>, and thereby passed as a named parameter to CQL expressions specified in the Questionnaire.
+    * Additionally, since the binding to the Questionnaire Launch Context ValueSet is extensible, a Coverage context specified in the DTR launch context may be correlated with an `sdc-questionnaire-launchContext` extension with a name of <code>PrimaryCoverage</code> and a type of <code>Coverage</code>, and thereby passed as a named parameter to CQL expressions specified in the Questionnaire.

 Generally, the SDC <a href="{{site.data.fhir.ver.sdc}}/StructureDefinition-sdc-questionnaire-initialExpression.html">Initial Expression</a> extension will be used to pre-populate a given item in the QuestionnaireResponse.
 This is how CQL expressions are specified in the Questionnaire.

-Additionally, the SDC <a href="{{site.data.fhir.ver.sdc}}/StructureDefinition-sdc-questionnaire-itemPopulationContext.html">Item Population Context</a> extension can be used with a CQL expression to provide context when populating group items.
+Additionally, the SDC <a href="{{site.data.fhir.ver.sdc}}/StructureDefinition-sdc-questionnaire-itemPopulationContext.html">Item Population Context</a> extension can be used with a CQL expression to provide context when populating group items (i.e. group items whose sub-items are populated with the values of sub-elements of a value with multiple elements (e.g. HumanName, Address, or BackboneElement)).

 #### CQL Processing to Determine Form Behavior